14 min read

 Would anyone find what I had to say valuable?
 Was I just contributing to the noise online?
 Did my message matter?

 Maybe you have some of those same fears and doubts.
 If so, you’re in the right place.
-I have a simple first blog post template you can use.
+I have a simple first example of a blog post you can use.
 Follow these four simple steps and launch your blog to the world.

 🚀